 Another feature was added to map by the GRIB "time-range-indicator" as specified

-file.
+in the .ctl file.
 This was put in for handling NMC reanalysis data

 where the time-range-indicator distinguishes between monthly mean variances